Minnesota Legal Aid Director, 1925-1930

 National Legal Aid meeting, Denver, Colo.
 Sept.
 4-5, 1930 Pirsig, 4th from Left (click to enlarge)

-Photo - sitting at his Legal Aid office desk, mid 1920's
+Photo - Pirsig at his Legal Aid office desk, mid 1920's

-Thanks to Ryan Greenwood, University of Minnesota Law School Librarian for sharing this document.
+Thanks to Ryan Greenwood, Curator of Rare Books and Special Collections at the University of Minnesota Law School, for sharing this Maynard Pirsig interview.

 Minnesota Supreme Court Library Videotaped Interview, 1990